mlwrogers/cpaas-sandbox/docs/automation/keyword_detection.md

                     "type": "text",
                     "content":
                     {
                         "text": "No keyword detected.
-Thanks for trying our Automation API demo."
+Thanks for trying our Automation API demo!"
                     }
                 }
             }